bsamek/evergreen-wiki/Developer-Workstations.md

   the Evergreen application layer for a fully featured remote editing experience.

-- Evergreen supports a "non-expireable" spawn host which isn't subjected to the termination deadline of most spawn hosts.
-While there is a global per-user limit for non-expireable hosts, workstations will, by default
+- Evergreen supports an "unexpirable" spawn host which isn't subjected to the termination deadline of most spawn hosts.
+While there is a global per-user limit for unexpirable hosts, workstations will, by default.

 - Evergreen supports a start/stop mode for spawn hosts.
-This makes it possible for users to change to using another instance type, though administrators must configure the allowable instance types.
+This makes it possible for users to change to another instance type, though administrators must configure the allowable instance types.
 Users can also opt to stop hosts during vacations and other periods of known inactivity.

-Administrators need to configure workstation instances to incldue the [IDE](https://github.com/evergreen-ci/ide), and any other software required for development.
+Administrators need to configure workstation instances to include the [IDE](https://github.com/evergreen-ci/ide), and any other software required for development.
 There is no limit to the number of distinct workstation images available in the system.

-Evergreen site and project administrators should provide specific documentation for using these wokstations in the course of normal development.
+Evergreen site and project administrators should provide specific documentation for using these workstations in the course of normal development.

 ## Project Setup